Gym Fitness Photoshoot

 Fitness athlete with a tattoo that reads “Strive for Greatness”

-An athlete with large blisters on his hands after an intense workout.
-Denver Fitness Photos.
+Close up of an athletes hands with large blisters after an intense workout.

 Outdoor Fitness Photography for Athletic Brands: New Balance Track Campaign